Skip to main content

 • Any superannuation guarantee obligations.

-Note: The system will be designed so that the employee’s tax file number will be hidden from your payroll department staff for security purposes.
+Note: The system will be designed to hide the employee’s tax file number from your payroll department staff for security purposes.

 The ATO will then report to you each month or quarter the correct amount of PAYG tax withheld to pay in your activity statement.
-Also, each quarter there will be information available regarding your superannuation obligations to either pay the ATO clearing house or your independent provider.
+Also, each quarter, information will be available regarding your superannuation obligations to either pay the ATO clearing house or your independent provider.

-However, if your system is still manual it is now time to discuss and review your internal processes.
-The STP regime is mandatory for employers of more than 20 staff from 1 July 2018, and will most probably be mandatory for all employers by 1 July 2019.
+However, if your system is still manual, it is time to discuss and review your internal processes.
+The STP regime is mandatory for employers of more than 20 staff from 1 July 2018, and will most probably be compulsory for all employers by 1 July 2019.

-Our advice is to become STP ready to avoid any fines or penalties in the future from the ATO.
+Our advice is to become STP-ready to avoid future fines or penalties from the ATO.
 We are here to help you through the process if you need it.
 Please do not hesitate to contact our office for support.

 AAG AustAsia